CityOfNewYork/nyco-wp-boilerplate/README.md

 ## Use

-Download a zip or clone this repository.
+Download a zip of this repository, or clone it.

 If you clone the repository, you will need to delete Git to prevent potential conflicts.
 In your root directory run `rm -rf .git` to remove Git.
-If you run `git status` you should get an error message.
+When you run `git status` you should now get an error message.

-The `wp` directory is where you place your WordPress installation.
+The `wp` directory is where you place your project WordPress installation.
 The Docker image will pull the latest version of WordPress and mount any files you do not include.
-You can clone your project directly into the boilerplate, and swap out `wp` with your project or rename your project to `wp`, overwriting the `wp` directory provided for you.
+You can clone your project directly into the boilerplate root and swap out `wp` with your project or rename your project to `wp`, overwriting the `wp` directory provided for you (see note).

+Note:
-In the `wp` directory provided for you you'll find `composer.json` and `wp-config.php` files.
-Copy the `wp-config.php` file into your project.
+- In the `wp` directory provided for you you'll find the `composer.json` and `wp-config.php` files.
+Copy the `wp-config.php` file into your project root.
 Delete the `composer.json` file if one is provided in your project or you do not want error handling (see the Composer section below for more information).

-If you do not rename your project to `wp`, update `WP=./wp` in the `.env` file within your root directory to `WP=./<project-name>`.
+- If you do not rename your project to `wp`, update `WP=./wp` in the `.env` file within your root directory to `WP=./<project-name>`.

-If you have a database dump to work with, place a `.sql` file in the `./data` directory.
+If you have a database dump to work with, place your `.sql` file in the `./data` directory.
 There's no need to rename it as the mysql image will look for any `.sql` file and execute it when the image is built.
-You will need to Find and replace the site url value in the `.sql` file to match your expected localhost.
+You will need to 'Find and Replace' the site url value in the `.sql` file to match your expected localhost.

 Generate your [Salts](https://api.wordpress.org/secret-key/1.1/salt/), copy, and place them in their corresponding fields within the `wp-config.php` file.

-If you are working behind a proxy, uncomment lines in the main `Dockerfile` and enter it in the appropriate areas.
+If you are working behind a proxy, uncomment associated lines in the main `Dockerfile` and enter your proxy in the appropriate areas.

-If your site has Composer dependencies and they have not been installed or you are using the default Composer package that comes with this repository, cd into the `wp` directory (our your project directory) and run...
+If your site has Composer dependencies and they have not been installed or you are using the default Composer package that comes with this repository, cd into the `wp` directory (or your project directory) and run...

     composer install

 If running `composer install` fails and you have a `composer.phar` file in your root directory, run `php composer.phar i`.
 If you do not have Composer installed, see the Composer section below.

-Run `docker-compose build` to build your images then `docker-compose up` to start them.
+From the root directory, run `docker-compose build` to build your images.
+Then run `docker-compose up` to start them.
 You can use `docker-compose up -d` to run in detached mode.

 After a few moments, you will be able to open up `localhost:8080` to visit your site.